In this modern age of factory-produced disposable goods, a sturdy handmade item that is built to be beautiful, worn, and maintained is rare.

 Daphne Board's work has been shown at Brooklyn Shoe Space, the Connecticut Historical Society in Hartford, Ct, the Wistariahurst Museum in Holyoke, Ma, and at Hancock Shaker Village in Pittsfield Ma, most recently for the exhibit Local and Land Made in 2021.

 Daphne Board became a custom shoe maker in 2001, and a certified pedorthist in 2014.
-Drawing design inspiration from early 20th century styles, Daphne makes everyday fine footwear in the bespoke shoemaking tradition.
+Drawing design inspiration from early 20th century styles, Daphne makes custom shoes and boots for hard-to-fit feet including orthopedic needs, via the bespoke shoemaking tradition.
 This allows for every detail of the shoe be considered via an initial measurements/style discussion session, sketching of design ideas, creation of mock-up/fitter shoes, and the making of the final footwear.
 The final product is the realization of a thoughtful process that responds to the wishes of the client, and is intended to be worn, carefully maintained and repaired.

 The studio is in Holyoke, Western Massachusetts, a former industrial city full of old brick paper mills and a hydroelectric canal system.
 Holyoke is halfway between NYC and Boston–the best of all worlds in the beautiful Pioneer Valley.